aman29april/Hatchways-Blog/README.md

 `bundle install` will install all the required gems.

+`rake db:create` to create database (Though we don't need db for this app.
+As i didn't skip active record/db installation on new app creation, It is needed due to dependency.)

 `rails server` Rails Server will start and you can visit `localhost:3000` in your web browser.

 ### Running Tests